redbear/IoT_pHAT/README.md

 The RPi Zero is a nice board, it is small in size which is very good for developing IoT projects and prototypes.
 However, it lacks of wireless features such as WiFi and Bluetooth.

 With the IoT pHAT, now, your RPi Zero will get more powerful than before.
 It adds WiFi and Bluetooth wireless technologies to the RPi Zero.

-	Note for beta testers with older version of the IoT pHAT:

-		This is for the hardware version 1.0 only, the EEPROM contains the information for automatically starting the WiFi, Bluetooth and other settings.

 * Front View